mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 The **Snmp-Engine** component of MMITSS builds upon the [Net-SNMP](http://www.net-snmp.org/wiki/index.php/Main_Page) library and provides simple JSON based APIs to monitor (through `get` requests) or manage (through `set` requests) the [NTCIP-1202](https://www.ntcip.org/wp-content/uploads/2018/11/NTCIP1202v0219f.pdf) compliant traffic actuated signal controllers.

 ## Work-flow
 The Snmp-Engine component establishes and maintains a single SNMP session with the target SNMP device.
 This session is reused for all `get` and `set` requests.
+Post opening the SNMP session, the components waits for UDP packets containing JSON formatted `get` or `set` requests.

+### Monitoring the target SNMP device through `get` requests
 To monitor a particular SNMP object (having a defined OID) in the target SNMP device, a JSON formatted SnmpGetRequest can be sent to the Snmp-Engine as a UDP packet.
 An example of such JSON formatted SnmpGetRequest is as follows:
 ```
 {